benjsto/BSWeasel/README.md

 This is a simple application demonstrating a genetic algorithm for matching 2 images captured from the camera.

-It owes heavily to Richard Dawkins' Weasel program: http://en.wikipedia.org/wiki/Weasel_program

-as well as Roger Alsing's Mona Lisa: http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/.
+It owes heavily to Richard Dawkins' Weasel program (http://en.wikipedia.org/wiki/Weasel_program) as well as Roger Alsing's Mona Lisa (http://rogeralsing.com/2008/12/07/genetic-programming-evolution-of-mona-lisa/).

 I have only tested this on an iPhone 5, so I'm not sure how the video preview and images will scale on smaller or non-Retina displays.